wlillisdev/tasty_tipples/README.md

   - The landing page contains an eye-catching background image of lots of bright bottles of spirits and immediately catches the user’s attention.
   - The text on the screen clearly tells the user what’s the site is about and what the user needs to do next.
 And they are encouraged to Shop Now.
-  - Hero iamge displayed below
+  - Hero image displayed below
   - <img src="assets/readme/hereo_image.png" alt="hero not logged in" width="675"/>

 __Welcome Section__